joannakl/learning-open-source/_articles/open-is-an-attitude/what-is-open.md

 format: >
   *   Read and watch videos on this topic, and consider answers to questions at the end of each section. assignment
-materials: Pencil and paper or a computer-- a way of recording your statement.
+materials: Pencil and paper or a computer-- a way of recording notes.
 ---

 * TOC